Out of a Dream (Reba McEntire album)

-Out of a Dream is the second studio album by American country music singer Reba McEntire, released on August 27, 1979, through Mercury Records.
-The first single from the album, Last Night, Ev'ry Night, was her first top 30 hit.
-It was also the first to include a song written solely by McEntire.
+Out of a Dream is the second studio album by American country music singer Reba McEntire.
+It was released on August 27, 1979, through Mercury Records.
+The first single from the album, Last Night, Ev'ry Night, was McEntire's first top 30 hit, and the fourth single from the album, a cover of "Sweet Dream", was her first top 20 hit.
+Out of a Dream includes the song "Daddy", which is the first song written by McEntire to be included on one of her albums, and a cover of the Christine Kittrell song "I'm A Woman".

-The album was released in CD format twice, the second time with alternate album artwork.
+Out of a Dream was released in CD format twice, the second time with alternate album artwork.
 Despite some success with the singles released, the album did not chart on Billboard.